pimutils/khal/doc/source/standards.rst

 ------------------

-`RDATE` s with `PERIOD` values are currently not supported, as icalendar_ does does not support it yet.
+`RDATE` s with `PERIOD` values are currently not supported, as icalendar_ does not support it yet.
 Please submit any real world examples of events with `RDATE;VALUE=PERIOD` you might encounter (khal will print warnings if you have any in your calendars).